-“Appropriocrastinate” means to put something off until its right time.
-Its right time is something you sense when you have clarity and self-trust.
+It means to put something off until its right time.
+It combines “appropriate” and “procrastinate.”

-“Appropriocrastinate” brings back together some concepts that need reunification:
+“Appropriocrastinate” brings back together some things that need reunification:

 - appropriate procrastination

 Remember that all time is your time and time is wealth.